 Once a patient with cirrhosis develops signs of decompensation, survival is significantly impaired.

-The management of cirrhosis is aimed at treating underlying liver disease, avoiding superimposed injury, and managing complications.
+Management of cirrhosis includes treating underlying liver disease, avoiding superimposed injury, and managing complications.
 Timely referral for liver transplantation may be the only curative treatment option for patients with decompensated cirrhosis.

 Cirrhosis is a diffuse pathologic process, characterized by fibrosis and conversion of normal liver architecture to structurally abnormal nodules known as regenerative nodules.